Where to get Emergency Hormonal Contraception (EHC)?

-If you are under 19 you can also get FREE emergency hormonal contraception from certain community pharmacies, find out which community pharmacies by selecting Emergency Hormonal Contraception from the “Choose a Service” drop down on the Service Finder Tool.
+If you are under 19 you can also get FREE emergency hormonal contraception from certain community pharmacies, use the Service Finder Tool to find community pharmacies in your area.
 The type of EHC that community pharmacists distribute under this scheme is Levonelle.

 The Levonelle emergency hormonal contraception (morning after pill) can be taken up to 72 hours after unprotected sex (sex without a condom), or if your usual contraception has let you down.
 The sooner it is taken the more effective it is.

 - Within the first 24 hours after unprotected sex it is 95% effective.